rsyncOSX/RsyncOSX_archived/README.md

 ### Important to verify new tasks

 The UI of RsyncUI and RsyncOSX can for users who dont know `rsync` be difficult and complex to understand.
-Setting wrong parameters to `rsync` can result in deleted data.RsyncUI nor RsyncOSX will not stop you for doing so.
-That is why it is *very* important to execute a simulated run, a `--dry-run`, and verify the result before the real run.
+Setting wrong parameters to `rsync` can result in deleted data. *For your own safety* it is important to execute a simulated run, a `--dry-run`, and verify the result before the real run.

 ### External task executing rsync